melinnicri/melinnicri/README.md

 #### ["Data Analysis, on the Implementation of Electric Passenger Transport in New York City, USA"](https://github.com/Eneachediaz/Proyecto-Taxis-y-Emisiones-de-Carbono): Role of Data Analyst in the life path of a complete Data Analysis, Machine Learning and Cloud (Azure) Implementation project for live decision making, with new data.
 Group project, Oikos Data Consulting, 3 weeks.
 Achieved. ####

+**Training:**
+- Programm in Data Science and Machine Learning (SoyHenry Bootcamp.
+800 hours of theoretical-practical courses.
+2023; GEM, Peru, with certification from the National University of Ucayali, 140 hours, Peru, 2024).
+- Master in Biological Sciences, mention Free Radicals in Biomedicine (University of Valparaíso, Valparaíso, Chile, 2013).
+- Bachelor's degree in Biology (Biologist, PUCV, Valparaíso, Chile, 2002).

 - ❓ I learned to scrape databases lately.